jeelii/tretton37-colleagues/README.md

 #### Available on a free public url

+I no longer have access to the api.
+Ask me for a mocked demo version if you want to see the result.
-Of course I wanted to publish the site.
-Here it is 👉 https://jeelii.github.io/tretton37-colleagues
+~~Of course I wanted to publish the site.
+Here it is 👉 https://jeelii.github.io/tretton37-colleagues~~

 ### Testing/QA